Editor’s note: This is a recurring post with regularly verified account details.

 - Monthly fee: None

-How to Open an LLC Bank Account
+How to Open an LLC checking account

-Opening a business bank account for an LLC starts with deciding what bank account is right for you.
-LLC owners should compare each bank account’s fee structure and available services to decide if it’s compatible with your LLC activities.
-For example, small LLCs, startups, and new freelancers may have low activity that doesn’t require a high traffic-account—which will help them save money on unnecessary service fees.
+Opening a business bank account starts with deciding what bank account is right for you.
+Each checking account has different costs, products, and features that cater to a range of business needs.
+For example, small LLCs, startups, and new freelancers may have a low activity that doesn’t require a high-traffic account, which will help them save money on unnecessary service fees.

-Each LLC bank account has different pricing, products, and features that cater to a range of business needs.
-Once you identify your LLC needs, you can decide which account and bank will be the right fit.
-You’ll need to provide business documents showing your LLC registration along with your EIN number.
-Most banks allow you to open an account online, however, some, like Capital One, require an in-person visit.
+Once you identify your LLC needs, you can decide which account and bank is the right fit.
+You’ll need to provide business documents showing your LLC registration, along with your employer identification number (EIN).
+Most banks allow you to open an account online.
+However, some like Capital One require an in-person visit.

 How We Evaluated the Best Business Checking Bank Accounts for LLC